 Our Wellness Centers are a prime example.
 The Mariposa Wellness Center is located in Watsonville, which is largely a Latino/Hispanic community.
 This Wellness Center promotes consumer-operated services to support recovery, and strives to reflect the cultural, ethnic and racial diversity of mental health consumers.
 The center is a place for families and adult consumers to share information, learn about services and get support for engaging in wellness and educational activities.
-Due to the COVID-19 pandemic modifications to inperson services were made by providing limited in-person mental health groups at the center with safety protocols in place, as well as mental health zoom groups and individual sessions both via telephone and in-person.
 The Mariposa Wellness Center continues to collaborate with Second Harvest by providing food distribution and delivery to their clientele during the Shelter-in-Place order to those in need.
 They have also collaborated with the Santa Cruz Warriors to provide care packages for Thanksgiving for the most in need clientele in Watsonville.
 Health literacy around Covid and Mental Health was made available to Spanish and Mixtec speaking communities.
 This effort was made in collaboration with the LISTOS program, and information was provided in both English, Spanish, and Mixtec as well as bags of groceries that were delivered.
 Programs such as Mariposa are part of a national movement to promote recovery.